18gen/hack-canada/README.md

 - **Backend**: Python & Flask
 - **AI & Biometrics**: Face recognition for identity verification

-TrueVote is the future of voting—secure, transparent, and built for the modern world. 🚀
+TruVote is the future of voting—secure, transparent, and built for the modern world. 🚀